 Treatment approaches:

-The drug addiction treatment is necessary and plays a very important part of the recovery process:
+Drug addiction treatment is necessary and plays a very important part in the recovery process:

 1. Medications:

-The medications are based on the drugs for which the treatment is initiated.
-Some of the people who have severe addiction problems are polydrug users i.e. those people who use more than one drug.
+The medications are based on the drugs used to initiate treatment.
+Some of the people who have severe addiction problems are polydrug users, i.e. those people who use more than one drug.
 Such people will require treatment for all the substances for which they abuse.

 Opioids:

 The major medicines for the treatment of Opioid addiction are Methadone, Buprenorphine and Naltrexone.
 These drugs are very effective in the treatment of opiate addiction.
-The medicines especially Naltrexone works by blocking the effect of heroin and some other Opioids receptors.
-Methadone, buprenorphine helps to relieve the withdrawal symptoms.
+The medicines, especially Naltrexone, work by blocking the effect of heroin and some other Opioid receptors.
+Methadone and buprenorphine help to relieve the withdrawal symptoms.

 Alcohol:

-Medicines like Naltrexone, Acamprosate, Disulfiram and the new one Topiramate are approved by FDA for the treatment of alcohol dependence.
-The medicines are highly effective in encouraging the results as it reduces the drinking and craving for alcohol.
+Medicines like Naltrexone, Acamprosate, Disulfiram and the new one Topiramate are approved by the FDA for the treatment of alcohol dependence.
+The medicines are highly effective in encouraging the results as they reduce drinking and craving for alcohol.
 The drugs are also helpful in reducing the symptoms of withdrawal due to abstinence from alcohol.
-The medicines are also effective in fighting the withdrawal symptoms; hence, these medicines are very good with alcohol withdrawal symptoms.
+The medicines are also effective in fighting the withdrawal symptoms; hence, these medicines are very good for alcohol withdrawal symptoms.

 2. Behavioural treatments: